 Can You Use Amazon Affiliate Links on Pinterest?

-Amazon Associate’s Affiliate Link Requirements
+Amazon Associate’s Requirements When Promoting on Pinterest

 Just to be on the safe side, please email Amazon to confirm for yourself!

-Does Pinterest Allow Affiliate Links?
+Does Pinterest Allows Affiliate Links?

 This one is easy and the answer is YES!